The Catholic Heritage Archive

 - Deaths & Burials

-Most of these records have never been accessible before by the public - either offline or online.
-We have developed a close collaboration with the Catholic Church to bring these millions of centuries-old records and images to your fingertips for the first time ever.
+We have collaborated closely with the Catholic Church to bring these millions of records and images to your fingertips for the first time ever.

 Learn more about this incredibly significant release, what the records can tell you and the background of the Catholic Heritage Archive on our blog.
 While you're there, let us know what you discover in the Catholic Heritage Archive!